Denis21M/EKS-based-microservice-apps-automation/README.md

 Ingress Listener on port 80

-- 🗂️ Project Structure
-.
-├── vote/           # Voting frontend
-├── result/         # Result display frontend
-├── worker/         # Backend service
-├── k8s/            # Kubernetes manifests for all components
-└── .github/workflows/  # GitHub Actions CI/CD pipeline

 - 🚀 Deployment Workflow
-- Infrastructure Setup:

-EKS cluster is pre-provisioned (can be automated with Terraform if desired)
+- Infrastructure Setup: EKS cluster is pre-provisioned (can be automated with Terraform if desired)

 - CI/CD Pipeline: